missionpinball/mpf-docs/hardware/pololu_tic/index.rst

 | :doc:`/config/steppers`                                                      |
 +------------------------------------------------------------------------------+

-The Pololu Tic is a stepper controller which can controll one stepper via USB.
+The Pololu Tic is a stepper controller which can control one stepper via USB.
 Multiple versions with different power rating exist but they all work the same from the perspective of MPF.

 :doc:`TODO: Add a picture of a Pololu Tic </about/help_us_to_write_it>`

+Overview video about :doc:`steppers </mechs/steppers/index>`:

+.. youtube:: YaRNBU0OHGc

 Installation
 ------------